-- they have supported themselves through paid work consisting of employment of full-time employment averaging at least 30 hours per week, in one or more jobs, for 18 months or more during any period of two years; or - they qualify under the paid employment criterion for students from Inner Regional, Outer Regional, Remote or Very Remote locations.
-(Refer 38.4.1.4) - they qualified prior to 1 January 2011 for independence under the transitional arrangements for 2009 "gap year" students.
-(Refer 38.4.1.2) - they qualify for independence under the grandfathered arrangements.
-(Refer 38.4.1.3) - the three out of four years (156 out of 208 weeks) rule remains in force.
+- they have supported themselves through paid work consisting of employment of full-time employment averaging at least 30 hours per week, in one or more jobs, for 18 months or more during any period of two years (Refer 38.4.1.1); or - they qualify under the paid employment criterion for students from Inner Regional, Outer Regional, Remote or Very Remote locations.
+(Refer 38.4.1.3) - they qualified prior to 1 January 2011 for independence under the transitional arrangements for 2009 "gap year" students.
+(Refer 38.4.1.2 of the 2010 ABSTUDY Policy Manual for details on transitional arrangements for 2009 "gap year" students) - they qualify for independence under the grandfathered arrangements.
+(Refer 38.4.1.2) - the three out of four years (156 out of 208 weeks) rule remains in force.